appliedcomputingtech/AI-Challenge/README.md

 - Analyse the performance of your model.
 - Interpret the results and provide insights.
 - Document your analysis and findings in a Jupyter Notebook, including visualizations and detailed explanations.

+---

+### Bonus Part (Optional): Towards a Production-Ready Deployment
+If you have additional time, we encourage you to go beyond research prototyping and demonstrate how the model could be deployed in a production-like Oil & Gas environment.
+This is critical for bridging the gap between proof-of-concept and real-world operational systems.

+1. **Database Integration**
+    - Load test data (e.g., CO₂ sensor readings) into PostgreSQL with a schema reflecting time-series sensor logs.
+2. **Model Serving**
+    - Wrap the trained Transformer model in a FastAPI service.
+    - Provide a REST endpoint for predictions at given timestamps or time windows.
+3. **Containerization & Deployment**
+    - Dockerize the pipeline (Postgres + FastAPI + preprocessing).
+    - Supply a docker-compose.yml for one-command setup.

 ## What we'd like to see 🙀
 We'd like to see: